deflatedlatte/ophinode/README.md

 # ophinode
-`ophinode` is a static site generator written in Python that focuses on being a simple and flexible library for generating HTML documents.
+`ophinode` is a static site generator written in Python that focuses on being a simple and flexible library for creating websites.

 This project is currently in the initial development stage, and the APIs may change at any time.